yntl/ideas/gsoc-2023-ideas.md

 _Mentor_: [@msaligane](https://github.com/msaligane)

-## Simplify and automate the Verilog Generation Step in OpenFASOC
+## Simplify and automate the Verilog Generation Step in OpenFASoC

-OpenFASOC creates an automated generation of the Verilog representation of a design/block using Python and template files.
+OpenFASoC creates an automated generation of the Verilog representation of a design/block using Python and template files.
 The existing Verilog generation is design dependent and isn’t using consistent formatting.
 Also, depending on the complexity of the design, sweeping the number of auxiliary cells can become complex and time consuming.
 The current workarounds are hacks that do not yield ideal results.

 ### Task description

-1. Investigate the existing generators in OpenFASOC and FASOC
+1. Investigate the existing generators in OpenFASoC and FASoC

     1. Explore new ways of generating Verilog using tools existing open source tools
     1. Propose new ideas to simplify th verilog generation

 1. Implement Python code that allows Verilog generation for new analog generators

-    1. Review all the generators in FASOC and implement them in OpenFASOC
+    1. Review all the generators in FASoC and implement them in OpenFASoC
     1. Create new templates and Python tools for new blocks

 1. Implement regression tests in the CI to make sure functionality isn’t broken

     1. Add Verilog to Spice generation to be able to simulate the netlist before synthesis

-1. Implement the new Verilog generation flow in OpenFASOC and test it on existing generators
+1. Implement the new Verilog generation flow in OpenFASoC and test it on existing generators

 ### Expected outcomes

-The goal is to simplify the Verilog Generation step in OpenFASOC and reduce the time to create a new generator
+The goal is to simplify the Verilog Generation step in OpenFASoC and reduce the time to create a new generator

 ### Required skills